 All devices within the Sparklike Laser™ product line, are based on TDLAS (Tuneable Diode Laser Absorption Spectroscopy).
 By using this technology, the device measures oxygen and from there, the amount of argon, krypton, or other insulating gas, can be calculated.
 When measuring the gas concentration inside an IG unit, the laser beam goes through the first pane and is reflected to the detector from the first surface of the second pane.
 In addition, with a triple insulating glass unit, the laser beam goes through two panes and is reflected from the third pane.
 Finally, to get the focused laser beam to the correct measuring point, the IG dimensions are first scanned.
 This is done by moving the focused laser beam through the IG and collecting the reflected signal to obtain accurate dimensions of the IG.
 This, in return, enables the calculation of the gas concentration(s).

 As Sparklike Laser™ product line was developed to correspond to the changes in the insulating glass industry, Mr. Niiranen first developed the Sparklike Laser Standard™ device which is an offline solution for test laboratories and desktop use.
 This device was later integrated into a robust case with wheels and a battery for mobility in factories and building sites, and labelled Sparklike Laser Portable™.
 The third and latest addition to the product line is Sparklike Laser Online™ (Sparklike Laser Integrated™), which is a custom-made solution that is integrated to an insulating glass line for automated inspection.
-To keep reading why there’s no need to break the insulating glass unit in order to conduct insulating glass unit’s argon fill analysis, click this link.
+To understand better read why there’s no need to break the insulating glass unit in order to conduct insulating glass unit’s argon fill analysis.